parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/call_contract.md

 ## Parse Call Result
 ---

-To parse the response from the contract method, represented in field named `return value` , which is in `CallResult` format, you can use the `parse call-result` command in ParallelChain Client.
+To parse the response from the contract method, represented in the field named `return value` , which is in `CallResult` format, you can use the `parse call-result` command in ParallelChain Client.

 For example, if the contract method returns a u32 integer, the `return value` is "BAAAAAUAAAA" you can parse the `CallResult` data structure using the `--data-type u32` flag: